murdavs/StereoMaster/README.md

 ---

+# Forward Warp CUDA Extension Installation Troubleshooting (Windows)

+1. **Check Microsoft Visual C++ Build Tools Installation**
+   - Make sure that all the packages listed in step 3 are installed with the specified versions.
+   - This ensures `cl.exe` and associated tools are available.

+2. **Open the Correct Developer Command Prompt**
+   - Run the following command before running the Forward-Warp CUDA installation script to configure the environment for 64-bit builds:
+     ```
+     "C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvarsall.bat" x64
+     ```
+   - This ensures that the compiler (`cl.exe`) is on your PATH and recognized.

+---

 ## Ko-fi Support

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/3dultraenhancer)

 If you find StereoMaster helpful or would like to support further development, consider [buying me a coffee](https://ko-fi.com/3dultraenhancer)).
 Thank you!

+---

 ## License